The Lands End trail is one of San Francisco’s most spectacular coastal trails, with breathtaking views of the Golden Gate Bridge.

 9. See amazing views of the Golden Gate Bridge from Eagle's Point Overlook

-Continue back down to the Lands End Trail until you reach the Eagle's Point Overlook.
-Enjoy panoramic views of San Francisco Bay and the Golden Gate Bridge.
+Continue back down to the Lands End Trail until you reach the Eagle's Point Overlook, and enjoy panoramic views of San Francisco Bay and the Golden Gate Bridge.

 10. Visit the magnificent Legion of Honor art gallery

-From the Eagle Point Overlook, it’s just a short distance to the end of the trail.
-It dead-ends on Lincoln Highway in the affluent neighborhood of Seacliff.
+The trail ends a short distance past the Eagle Point Overlook, dead-ending on Lincoln Highway in the affluent neighborhood of Seacliff.
 Turn around and walk the 1.5 miles back to the Visitor Center.
-On the way back you might wish to take an alternate route to Lincoln Park, that passes the magnificent Legion of Honor building.
-It houses an art gallery and cafe.
+On the way back you might wish to take an alternate route to Lincoln Park, that passes the magnificent Legion of Honor building that houses an art gallery and cafe.

 These are the incredible views of San Francisco across Lincoln Park, from the Legion of Honor art gallery.